selfdual-brain/dexter-manual/source/07-executors.rst

 Given a :math:`swap \in Swap` and a :math:`s \in DexState` we can define what does it mean to "apply" :math:`swap` to :math:`s`.
 Intuitively - we read the swap as a recipe to perform two token transfers between liquidity pool and the trader which issued specified order.
-So position will be updated, liquidity pool will be updated and corresponding account will be updated.
+So one position will be updated (i.e. replaced in the collection of positions), liquidity pool will be updated and corresponding account will be updated.
 Formally:

 .. math::